jonahgeorge/instapush.go/README.md

   client := instapush.Client{Token: "INSTAPUSH_USER_TOKEN"}

   // returns the json response with title, id, secret, and status
-  // later iteration will return an app{}
-  res, err := client.AddApp("NEW_APP_NAME")
+  // later iteration will return an app res, err := client.AddApp("NEW_APP_NAME")
 ```